 Enjoy!

-Common Mistakes You Might be Making and How to Troubleshoot!
+Common Mistakes You Might Be Making and How to Troubleshoot!

 If you’re not careful, you could end up with a disaster instead of crispy chicken tenders that are better than Popeye’s!
 Here’s what to look out for and what to do instead!

 Not seasoning the chicken before marinating: For the chicken to be tasty, you need to season it before marinating it in buttermilk!
-We’re also going to be adding in some hot sauce to the chicken for the it to get that spiciness we’re going for.
+We’re also going to be adding in some hot sauce to the chicken for it to get that spiciness we’re going for.

 Not seasoning the breading mixture: Just as it was crucial to season the chicken for marination, you’ll also need to marinate the breading mixture to get maximum flavour!
 We’ll be using a similar flavour profile that was in the marinade to get ultimate deliciousness.
 Here’s what you’ll end up with if you don’t season your breading mixture and bread it incorrectly.